Extract tasks from meetings

 - Redact sensitive information from transcripts

-- Implement access controls on task creation
+- Control access to task creation

 - Maintain audit logs linking tasks to source recordings

 test_cases = [ { "transcript": "John, please send the proposal by Friday", "expected": { "assignee": "John", "task": "Send the proposal", "deadline": "Friday" } }, { "transcript": "Someone should update the dashboard.
 Sarah: I'll do it tomorrow", "expected": { "assignee": "Sarah", "task": "Update the dashboard", "deadline": "tomorrow" } }, { "transcript": "Let's review the budget next week.
-Actually, cancel that.", "expected": None # Should not create task }]
+Actually, cancel that.", "expected": None # Should not create task }]Track these to measure pipeline effectiveness:

 - Extraction accuracy: Percentage of real action items captured